Jan Václav Voříšek: Life

 Voříšek was born in the town of Vamberk, Bohemia, where his father was schoolmaster, choirmaster and organist.
 As a child prodigy, he started to perform publicly in Bohemian towns at the age of nine.

 His father taught him music, encouraged his playing the piano and helped him get a scholarship to attend the University of Prague, where he studied philosophy.
 He also had lessons in piano and composition from Václav Tomášek.
-He found it impossible to obtain sufficient work as a musician in Prague, so in 1813 at the age of 22, Voříšek moved to Vienna to study law and, he hoped, to meet Beethoven.
-In Vienna he was able to greatly improve his piano technique under Johann Nepomuk Hummel, but once more failed to gain full-time employment as a musician.
+He found it impossible to obtain sufficient work as a musician in Prague and in 1813, at the age of 22, moved to Vienna to study law, hoping to meet Beethoven.
+In Vienna Voříšek was able to greatly improve his piano technique under Johann Nepomuk Hummel, but once more failed to gain full-time employment as a musician.

 Although Voříšek was enthralled by the classical style of Mozart, he was more intrigued by the incipient romanticism of Beethoven.

 In 1814, as he was starting to compose, he did indeed meet Beethoven in Vienna.
 He also met other leading musicians there, including the composers Louis Spohr, Ignaz Moscheles, Hummel, and especially Franz Schubert with whom he became fast friends.

 He completed his law studies in 1821 and was appointed barrister to the Court Military Privy Councillor, for whom he mainly drafted legal documents.
 But in 1822, he at last found musical employment as second court organist and ended his legal career.
 He was appointed first organist in 1824.

 He soon won esteem as a composer of orchestral, vocal and piano music for orchestra.
 In 1818 he became conductor of the Society of Friends of Music in Vienna.

-Vorišek died, in Vienna, of respiratory arrest in 1825 at the age of 34.
+Vorišek died, in Vienna, of respiratory arrest in 1825 at the age of 33.
 He was buried at the common cemetery in Währing (today's Währinger Park).